It's important to know the difference between these two settings, because they both are helpful in different ways. :)

 • These memberships will receive Renewal Reminders (Type B) -- this is a general reminder of an upcoming payment with no action required.

-• If their payment fails multiple times, then they might be moved to a 'inactive' state (this setting is found within Stripe - more information found on that here).
+• If their payment fails multiple times, then they might be moved to 'inactive' state (this setting is found within Stripe - more information can be found here).

 For memberships that say "Expiration Date: XYZ":